 LENGTH: Overall length may not exceed 7".
 WHEELBASE: Wheelbase may not be modified; it must be the same as the official

 HEIGHT: The car must fit under the finish gate.
-The primary gate is approximately 7" tall.
-Keeping the car height to 6" or less is safe.
+Maximum height is 5.75".

 WHEELS: Wheels and axles must be as furnished in the official kit.
 NO washers, bushings, bearings or springs are allowed.
 Wheels may be sanded to remove the flashing only.
 NO reductions in width or diameter, or changes in shape are allowed.
-Four wheels must make contact with the track as assessed at inspection.
+The car must have 4 wheels at inspection.